-Expeditors defines strategy, processes, technology and compliance at the corporate level, with input from our regional and district leadership.
-That is further supported and executed at all levels with dedicated account management personnel, coupled with regional and local expertise.
-We staff our districts principally with managers and other key personnel who are citizens of the nations in which they operate and who have extensive experience in global logistics.
-District managers and their staff are responsible for selling Expeditors' services directly to customers and prospects who may select or influence the selection of logistics service providers and for ensuring that customers receive timely and efficient services.
-We believe that this regional and local expertise in supply chain solutions, tailored to the needs of our customers, and our emphasis on exceptional customer service, along with our incentive-based compensation program that rewards employees based on the performance of the operations they control, have been important elements of our success.
-We believe this balanced approach between corporate, regional, and local expertise enables us to provide solutions customized to the needs of our customers.
+At Expeditors, we create strategy, process, technology and compliance programs at the corporate level, to drive consistency across all levels of the organization.
+We leverage regional and local expertise by staffing our districts principally with managers and other key personnel who are citizens of the nations in which they operate and who have extensive experience in logistics, coupled with a deep understanding of their local market.
+District offices are responsible for selling and executing Expeditors' services directly to customers and prospects and are involved in the selection of logistics service providers, in addition to ensuring that customers receive timely and efficient services.
+Defining our strategy at a global level and executing it at a regional and local level with customized supply chain solutions enables us to drive consistency and efficiency.
+We believe that focus on hiring and developing talented individuals with an emphasis on exceptional customer service, along with our incentive-based compensation program, enables us to provide exceptional service and superior financial results.